Why Preventive Healthcare is Important for Cats

 What benefits will my cat and I gain from these guidelines?

-To see these guidelines and learn how your veterinarian uses them at your cat’s examination, please refer to the handout “Preventive Health Care Guidelines for Cats”.
+To learn more about these guidelines and learn how your veterinarian uses them at your cat’s examination, please refer to the handout “Preventive Health Care Guidelines for Cats”.

 How does the information in these guidelines differ from what I can find on the internet?